Image to Image / Node.js Reference

 function setRetryCount(count)

-Specifies the number of automatic retries when the 502 or 503 HTTP status code is received.
+Specify the number of automatic retries when a 502 or 503 HTTP status code is received.
 The status code indicates a temporary network issue.
 This feature can be disabled by setting to 0.

 Parameter: